-Extra credit: You can earn extra credit points on the final drafts of your proposal and your literature review if you work with a University writing tutor to polish the draft.
-In order to receive the credit you must attend a full tutoring session (at least 30 minutes in length) and work on the associated assignment.
+Extra credit: You can earn extra credit points on the second and/or final drafts of your proposal and your literature review if you work with a University writing tutor to polish the draft.
+In order to receive the credit you must attend a full tutoring session (at least 30 minutes in length).
 See the individual assignments for more information on this.